 Expect classic Cambodian-style street food such as skewers, meats cooked over the grill, noodles and rice dishes – all ideal for pairing with a beer or bottle of natural wine you can self-serve from the walk-in fridge.

 Hospitality giant Merivale (Bar Topa, Coogee Pavilion, Fred’s, among many more) is hoping KoR will continue delivering the same no-frills party vibes its predecessor, the incredibly popular and super fun Mr Liquor's Dirty Italian Disco, did.
-It opens today (after hosting “family and friends” last night) in the drive-through bottle shop space of the otherwise unremarkable Tennyson Hotel.
-And before the good times roll, we caught up with chef Orr to talk about the menu and to get some tips on what to eat and drink.
+Before the good times roll, we caught up with chef Orr to talk about the menu and to get some tips on what to eat and drink.

 “Prahok is a Khmer fermented fish paste; it is traditionally used as a flavour base for dips and soups.
 At KoR we turn it into a dip with pork mince, pea eggplants, coconut cream, red chilli paste and kreung [a tangy paste made by grinding spices and aromatics].
 It carries that great salty, umami quality that fermented fish and shrimp pastes impart.
 We serve this with a plate of raw seasonal vegetables to dip into the prahok.
 The fresh crunch and pop of the vegetables with the richness of the prahok is a classic combo.